fineanmol/Hacktoberfest2024/README.md

   - For the open source community engagement

 # java oops concept
 In this page, we will learn about the basics of OOPs.
-Object-Oriented Programming is a paradigm that provides many concepts, such as inheritance, data binding, polymorphism, etc.
+Object-Oriented Programming is a paradigm that stands on 4 pillars i.e. inheritance, data binding, polymorphism, etc. Apart from these, OOPS is far better than traditional Procedure Oriented Programming

 Simula is considered the first object-oriented programming language.
 The programming paradigm where everything is represented as an object is known as a truly object-oriented programming language.